 Original Authority Details Officer(s) Authorised Subject and Function(s) Delegated CLC15 Council (Minute 100(7) - 18.4.2000) DIRECTOR OF GOVERNANCE COURT, TRIBUNAL, INQUIRY PROCEEDINGS - ENGAGEMENT OF STAFF AND ADVICE To appoint appropriate staff and/or external Solicitors and/or Counsel to appear for, conduct and settle proceedings on behalf of the Council in Courts, tribunals, inquiries and other similar venues.
-CLD1 Council DIRECTOR OF DATA PROTECTION ACT 1984 (Minute 78(4) - 17.2.85) GOVERNANCE To act as Proper Officer for the purposes of the Data Protection Act 1984 for the receipt of notices.
-CLD2 Council April 2016 DIRECTOR OF GOVERNANCE DEVELOPMENT MANAGEMENT GOVERNANCE To determine matters relating to Development Management Matter set out in Annex E to this schedule CLD3 Finance Sub-Committee DIRECTOR OF DIRECT DEBITING CLD3 Page (Minute 67(iii) - 6.3.74) RESOURCES To execute a direct debiting indemnity on behalf of the Council. ည်း LD4 Policy & Co-ordinating Committee SERVICE DIRECTORS/ DIRECTOR OF DISTURBANCE COMPENSATION Ga .
-(Minute 44 - 29.11.83) RESOURCES To grant disturbance allowances following home loss in appropriate cases and subject to the budgetary provision of the Council, in any one year, not being exceeded and in accordance with the Land Compensation Acts.
-CLD5 Policy & Resources DIRECTOR OF DOCUMENTS - AUTHENTICATION Committee (Minute 3 - 11.10.73) GOVERNANCE To act as Proper Officer for the purposes of Section 234(1) - (2) of the Local Government Act 1972 for the purposes of authentication of documents.
-CLD6 Policy & Resources Committee (Minute 3 - DIRECTOR OF GOVERNANCE DOCUMENTS - CERTIFICATION OF PHOTOGRAPHIC COPIES 11.10.73) GOVERNANCE To act as Proper Officer for the purposes of Section 229(5) of the Local Government Act 1972 for the purposes of certifying photographic copies of documents.
+CLD1 Council (Minute 78(4) - 17.2.85) DIRECTOR OF GOVERNANCE DATA PROTECTION ACT 1984 To act as Proper Officer for the purposes of the Data Protection Act 1984 for the receipt of notices.
+CLD2 Council April 2016 DIRECTOR OF GOVERNANCE DEVELOPMENT MANAGEMENT COVERWANCE To determine matters relating to Development Management Matter set out in Annex E to this schedule CLD3 Finance Sub-Committee (Minute 67(iii) - 6.3.74) DIRECTOR OF RESOURCES DIRECT DEBITING С Раде (Williate 07(iii) = 0.0.74) RESOURCES To execute a direct debiting indemnity on behalf of the Council. ည်LD4 သ Policy & Co-ordinating Committee SERVICE DIRECTORS/ DIRECTOR OF DISTURBANCE COMPENSATION (Minute 44 - 29.11.83) RESOURCES To grant disturbance allowances following home loss in appropriate cases and subject to the budgetary provision of the Council, in any one year, not being exceeded and in accordance with the Land Compensation Acts.
+CLD5 Policy & Resources Committee (Minute 3 - DIRECTOR OF GOVERNANCE DOCUMENTS - AUTHENTICATION 11.10.73) COVERTANCE To act as Proper Officer for the purposes of Section 234(1) - (2) of the Local Government Act 1972 for the purposes of authentication of documents.
+CLD6 Policy & Resources Committee (Minute 3 - DIRECTOR OF GOVERNANCE DOCUMENTS - CERTIFICATION OF PHOTOGRAPHIC COPIES 11.10.73) To act as Proper Officer for the purposes of Section 229(5) of the Local Government Act 1972 for the purposes of certifying photographic copies of documents.

 Original Authority Details Officer(s) Authorised Subject and Function(s) Delegated CLD7 Policy & Resources Committee (Minute 3 - 11.10.73) DIRECTOR OF GOVERNANCE DOCUMENTS - DEPOSIT To act as Proper Officer for the purposes of Section 225(1) of the Local Government Act 1972 in relation to the deposit of documents.
-CLD8 Standing Order A32 Council (Minute 24(1) - 9.7.91) CHIEF EXECUTIVE (or in his absence the DEPUTY CHIEF EXECUTIVE) DOCUMENTS - INSPECTION AND SUPPLY FOR COUNCILLORS To determine requests by members of the Council to inspect or to be provided with copies of Council documents.
-CLE1 Page 156 Council Minute - 19.4.05 G CHIPP CHIEF EXECUTIVE (Deputy registration officer : TBD ELECTORAL MATTERS (a) Registration Officer under section 8(2)(a) of the Representation of the People Act (RPA) 1983 and (i) through Section 28 of the RPA, Acting Returning Officer for the purposes of UK Parliamentary elections; and (ii) through Section 6 of the European Elections Act 2002, Local Returning Officer for European Parliamentary elections.
+CLD8 Standing Order A32 Council (Minute 24(1) - 9.7.91) CHIEF EXECUTIVE (or in his absence the DEPUTY CHIEF EXECUTIVE) To determine requests by members of the Council to inspect or to be provided with copies of Council documents.
+CLE1 Page 154 Council Minute - 19.4.05 G CHIPP CHIEF EXECUTIVE (Deputy registration officer : TBD (a) Registration Officer under section 8(2)(a) of the Representation of the People Act (RPA) 1983 and (i) through Section 28 of the RPA, Acting Returning Officer for the purposes of UK Parliamentary elections; and (ii) through Section 6 of the European Elections Act 2002, Local Returning Officer for European Parliamentary elections.
 (Duties: responsibility for the electoral register, for EU parliamentary elections (under the direction of the Regional Returning Officer) and for UK Parliamentary elections.) (b) Counting Officer for the purposes of Section 61E of the Town & Country Planning Act 1990 and the Localism Act 2011 (Section 116) (Duties: responsibility for the local referendums on Neighbourhood Plans) (c) District Returning Officer for the Epping Forest District under Section 35(1) of the RPA 1983 (Duties: responsibility for the conduct of District Council/Parish Council elections and, through Sections 52ZQ and 113 of Local Government Finance Act 1992, Proper Officer for local referendums in connection with Council Tax precepts.) (d) Proper Officer under Sections 34, 35 and 105(2) of the Local Government Act